nabinkim0318/MacLab/README.md

 # MacLab
 This file is to extract the musical features from single mp3 file.
-Current features: roughness, key identification, clarity, energy level
+Current features: roughness, clarity, energy level, tempo, avergae silence rate, key identification, and tonality.

 Setting
 - MIDI tool box is installed, and it is set path in MatLab